tien315/FNAL-Unity-Project/Documentation/3_set_up_the_data_collection_scene.md

 <img src="Images/2_perception_camera.png" width="500"/>
 </p>

-Also, change the `Tag` of the WristCamera to MainCamera, then uncheck the box next to its name.
+Also, change the `Tag` of the `Wrist Camera` to MainCamera, then uncheck the box next to its name.
 This camera will be used during the simulation, but not the data collection portion of this tutorial so we will not need it yet.